 During iontophoresis, a medical device is used to pass a mild electrical current through water (usually utilizing shallow pans big enough for your hands or feet) and through the skin's surface.
 There are no significant or serious side effects and the benefits are long-term, provided you keep up with the maintenance schedule your doctor recommends (usually once per week).

 Instructions for using iontophoresis devices will vary (always follow your healthcare provider’s recommendations) but, in general, patients sit with both hands or both feet, or one hand and one foot, immersed in shallow trays filled with tap water for a short period of time (20 to 40 minutes) while the device sends a small electrical current through the water.
+(For other body areas, recommendations will vary and pads that hook up to the iontophoresis machine are used.)
 The process is normally repeated three times per week until the desired results are achieved.
 Once satisfactory dryness has been reached, patients are switched to a maintenance schedule, usually once per week.
 To maintain sweat-relief, iontophoresis treatments need to be conducted regularly and before sweating begins to return.
 Discuss the technique of performing iontophoresis with your doctor and follow your device's manufacturer recommendations.

 Sometimes, tap water in certain geographic locations may be too "soft" for iontophoresis to work.
 That is, it doesn't contain many minerals or electrolytes (tiny particles that help the electric current travel through the water and into the skin).
 Adding about a teaspoon of baking soda to the trays of water will take care of this.
 Further, if iontophoresis with plain tap water or tap water with baking soda doesn't produce the desired dryness, a prescription medicine for hyperhidrosis such as an anticholinergic (for example, Robinul/glycopyrrolate) may be crushed and added to the water.
 In the majority of cases, this works and makes the iontophoresis therapy effective.
 Dee Anna Glaser, MD, President and founding board member of the International Hyperhidrosis Society, offers this advice: "I generally start with 2 mg [of anticholinergic] per tray, but will adjust the dose based on efficacy or side effects.
 In the majority of cases, this is effective and results in dramatically drier hands and/or feet."